A novel method for calculating relative free energy of similar molecules in two environments: Introduction

 The method is divided to its \emph{independent} ingredients.
 Namely, the decoupling analysis is applicable to the existing topologies.
 The topology ingredient can be used with the existing soft core schemes and the soft core ingredient can be used with the existing topologies.
 Each ingredient will be presented in a separate section with references to simulations that demonstrate it and to the state of the art corresponding ingredients.
 In Section \ref{section:decoupling} present an exact and complete \emph{decoupling} analysis.
 In Section \ref{section:two} we explain mathematically that the two systems can be simulated separately to give the free energy difference.
 This ingredient is related to \emph{topology} and can be called Two Topologies.
 In Section \ref{section:demonstration} we demonstrate the decoupling analysis and the separate transformations in MD simulations for a general force field.
 In Section \ref{section:soft_core} we present a unified soft core technique \cite{FarhiThesis,buelens2012linear} and prove mathematically the monotonicity of the integrated function.
+In Appendix \ref{Appendix:improved_behavior} we show mathematically that when using this soft-core technique it is advantageous to transform the systems separately since the integrated function can be non-steep.
 In Section \ref{section:one_dimension} we explain how we can equilibrate the systems by using only one sampling dimension.
 In Section \ref{section:discussion} we summarize and discuss the method.